Chimera Beast: Plot

 Chimera Beast takes place on a planet which is described as distant and Earth-like.
 The planet is overrun by monsters known as eaters, capable of eating other creatures and acquiring their abilities or characteristics.
 The player controls one of these eaters and progresses through the game by means of the food chain, consuming microscopic organisms in the first stage, fish in the second, and so on.
-When the player's creature gets big enough to take on humanity, the goal of the game is revealed.
+When the player's creature eventually gets big enough to take on humanity, the goal of the game is revealed.
 The planet's humans have developed space travel, which the player must thwart, so as not to give the eaters a means of escaping the planet.
-There are two possible endings: one in which the player is able to stop the eaters from escaping the planet, and one in which the eaters do escape and, we are told, eventually make their way to Earth.
+After thwarting humanity's attempt to travel through space, player(s) wage one final duel against the Ultimate Eater.
+There are two possible endings: one in which the player is able to stop the eaters from escaping the planet, thereby trapping all Eaters in the planet and dooming them into cannibalizing each other to extinction, and one in which the eaters do escape and eventually make their way to Earth.
+It is interesting that the former ending is deemed 'good ending' while the latter ending is deemed 'bad ending' with the latter ending showing staff credits roll as if the latter is the true canonical ending.